Throughout history, people of different languages and cultures have made use of interpretation to communicate with and understand each other.

-With the emergence of simultaneous interpretation in the middle of the 20th century the profession developed considerably and was shaped accordingly.
+With the emergence of simultaneous interpretation in the middle of the 20th century — most notably at the Nuremberg Trials — the profession developed considerably and was shaped accordingly.

 Conference interpretation is conveying a message spoken in one language into another.
 It is practised at international summits, professional seminars, and bilateral or multilateral meetings of heads of State and Government.

 Conference interpreters also work at meetings between chief executives, social and union representatives, at congresses and meetings, and so on.

 Interpreters must have complete mastery of their working languages, including an excellent command of their native language.
 They need an immediate grasp of their passive languages and a well-developed capacity to express themselves in their own language..